xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-Syntax 1   Pasting into a sheet or macro sheet
+Syntax 1&nbsp;&nbsp;&nbsp;Pasting into a sheet or macro sheet

-Syntax 2   Copying from a sheet and pasting into a chart
+Syntax 2&nbsp;&nbsp;&nbsp;Copying from a sheet and pasting into a chart

-Syntax 4   Pasting information from another application
+Syntax 4&nbsp;&nbsp;&nbsp;Pasting information from another application

 Return to [top](#H)